ray-project/ray/doc/source/data/transforming-data.rst

     )

 The user defined function passed to :meth:`~ray.data.Dataset.map` should be of type `Callable[[Dict[str, Any]], Dict[str, Any]]`.
-In other words your function should input and output a dictionary with keys of strings and values of any type, for example:
+In other words, your function should input and output a dictionary with keys of strings and values of any type.
+For example:

 .. testcode::